keboola/developers-docs/extend/generic-extractor/jobs/index.md

     }
 {% endhighlight %}

-will be sent as the following POST request body
+will be sent as the following POST request body:

     startDate=2016-01-20&types%5B0%5D=new&types%5B1%5D=active&types%5B2%5D=finished

-in a more readable [URLDecoded](https://urldecode.org/) form:
+In a more readable [URLDecoded](https://urldecode.org/) form:

    startDate=2016-01-20&types[0]=new&types[1]=active&types[2]=finished